-In college, each class has a syllabus that shows all assignments, papers, tests, and expectations for things like attendance.
-It’s important for your students to read their syllabi completely to understand what is expected of them.
 Your students will quickly realize the volume of college work is much greater – maybe reading a whole English novel or lengthy chapters of science texts in the course of just a few days.
 Your student may feel that in the first few weeks of college level math or chemistry, they’ve covered what took their high school teacher an entire year to teach.
 That can be unnerving.

 Families, please know that it is common for students to be nervous about the pace of the work, the expectations of the professors, and whether their schedule is going to be well-suited to their strengths.
 The first few weeks can be an anxious time as students adjust to the “new normal.”

 Students studying in Tribble CourtyardIf your student seems nervous, one of the best bits of advice you can offer your student is to take their academic temperature early and often.
 They can ask themselves “Do I understand the course material?
 Am I getting it?
 Am I keeping up in class?”
 And if the answer to any of those questions is “no,” then the student needs to take control of the situation and get assistance.
+Happily, we have abundant support resources!

-class-tribbleThe first step should always be the student going to the professor’s office hours (time set aside each week when the professor will be available to meet with students) to go over course material and ask deeper questions.
+class-tribbleThe first step should always be the student going to their professor’s office hours (time set aside each week when the professor will be available to meet with students) to go over course material and ask deeper questions.
 Students can also go to the Center for Learning, Access and Student Success (CLASS) for free tutoring or academic coaching.
 We also have free specialty academic assistance offices: the Computer Science Center, Writing Center, Math and Stats Center, and Chemistry Center.

 In terms of homesickness, that can come at different times.
 It could be as soon as you said goodbye to your student after Move-In, or when they are missing a milestone at home (a birthday, etc.).
 For some students, they might not feel homesick at all – and that is OK too.